tibiacast/tibiarc/README.md

 I've used `bmp` in these examples but largely any format supported by your `ffmpeg` install will work (`.jpg` and `.webp` are often included).

-### Player mode
+### Player/GUI mode

-A rudimentary player is included, supporting basic features like control over playback speed, skipping ahead, and rewinding.
+The `gui` utility provides a video player with support for checking chat channels, basic playback controls, and managing your collection of recordings.
 It can either be used as a basic desktop application, or if the project is built under `emscripten`, from a web browser.

-    ./player data/folder tests/8.40/sample.tmv2
+    ./gui

 ### JSON export